The Urban Education Project for Refugees is about providing education opportunities to young refugees and asylum-seekers living in Bangkok.

 DONATE

-Thank you for supporting this project to provide education to refugee children and youth in Thailand.
+Thank you for supporting this project to provide education to refugee youth and young adults in Thailand.
 This is vital for their adjustment to life in a new community after fleeing the dangers in their home countries.